buglabs/Renesas-RZ-Solution-Kits/Stream-It/Quick Start Guide.md

 ## Using the freeboard Dashboard

-The GR-Peach dashboard incorporates bi-directional messaging.
+The Stream-It kit and dashboard communicate using dweet.
+[Learn more about dweet](https://dweetPro.io)

-Depress the button on GR-PEACH to see the indicator light turn on.
+Depress the button on the Stream-It kit to see the indicator light on the dashboard turn on.

-Click on one of the LED Indicators to turn the corresponding LED on or off.
+Click on one of the LED Indicators to turn the corresponding LED on or off on the Stream-It kit.

 ### More about Using freeboard